Flower Care Frequently Asked Questions

 - Help!
 My Alstroemeria looks wilted.

-Truth be told, it's not actually food.
+Well, it's not actually food.
 Cut flowers don't really require anything more than fresh clean water, and the substance known as "flower food" makes sure that's what they get.
 It's a mild antibacterial agent, and should help keep your water fresh and clear.

 Don't panic.
 As long as you start with clean water, remove any foliage that rests below the water line, and change the water every few days, your flowers should be fine.
 If you're truly concerned, you can always add a single drop of bleach to the water, or grab a packet from your grocery store.
 Most stores that sell flowers will have some on hand, and should be happy to give you one.
 Don't rely on tricks like putting 7Up in the water or leaving a penny in the vase; if these have any effect at all, it's a negative one.